1312047/hugo_start/content/post/2019-08-05-setup-terminal-macos.md

 mytag: "TIL"
 ---

-:one: Config to show branch in Terminal
+# 1. Config to show branch in Terminal

 Open `.bash_profile` file then add: